Eleuthero (Eleutherococcus senticosus) is an Asian herb. It’s been used for thousands of years as a healing remedy in folk medicine.

 As for helping with emotional stress, anxiety, and depression, research is unclear.
 Many researchers believe that more studies are needed to know for sure what eleuthero does — and how.

-One study showed that the herb boosted energy, metabolism, and physical performance in the study participants.
+showed that the herb boosted energy, metabolism, and physical performance in the study participants.
 It also had positive effects on their cardiovascular health, improving blood flow and pressure.

 A few other studies lend strong evidence to support eleuthero’s other claims.
 For example, results of one study show the herb may have great antioxidant potential.
 An animal study reported promising immune-boosting properties.
 Another study found that eleuthero may help regulate blood sugar.